 The doctoral (PhD) program provides a candidate, with demonstrated academic and research ability, an opportunity to develop and strengthen his/her research capabilities and knowledge to a more advanced level.
 The doctoral thesis involves intensive research resulting in an original and scholarly contribution to knowledge in a field of study.
-The candidate is expected to initiate and conduct the research program under general direction of a supervisor and general supervision by a graduate supervisory committee.
+The candidate is expected to initiate and conduct the research program under the general direction of a supervisor and supported by a graduate supervisory committee.
 The program, because of its comprehensive nature, normally requires 4 to 5 years for completion.

 Required Doctoral (PhD) Coursework

 - This is your thesis course.
 You must be registered in RES 699 for every term of your program, including summer terms.

 - RES 502 (3 cr)

 - An approved methods course (3cr) to be selected in consultation with your supervisor.